prominence-eosc/docs/python-client.md

 **class Notification(event=None, type=None)**

-This class represents a notification, i.e. an action triggered by a change in a job's state.
+This class represents a notification, i.e. an action triggered by a change in a job or workflow's state.

 ##### *property* event
 When to send the notification.
-Currently the only option is `jobFinished`.
+Currently the options are `jobFinished` or `workflowFinished`.

 ##### *property* type
 Type of notification.
 Currently the only option is `email`.